dextr-cloud/dextr-docs/docs/_pages/activity.md

 ### The Dasbhboard

 The Activity dashboard is the Instance history of phone calls.
-The rows will display: Caller, Timestamp, Duration of the call, Direction (if Inbound, Outbound, Callback or Missed), Queue, Disposition if enabled, Username, and lastly an option to download or play the recordings.
+The rows will display:
+- Contact
+- Date/Time
+- Duration (Connected and Queued)
+- Direction (Inbound, Outbound, Callback or Missed)
+- Queue
+- Type (Voice/Announcement)
+- Disposition (if enabled in settings)
+- Agent

-The Activity dashboard also features filters and Activity details.
+The Activity dashboard also features filters and details upon click.

 [![Activity Dashboard](/assets/images/activity-dashboard.jpg)](/assets/images/activity-dashboard.jpg)